wazo-platform/wazo-doc/source/api_sdk/rest_api/agentd/api.rst

 +------------+---------------+-----------------------------+

-Login an agent with ID to extension and context
+Login an Agent with ID to Extension and Context
 ===============================================

 Query